jannikls/jannikls.github.io/_posts/2024-02-02-war-of-currents.markdown

 ### Edison’s Patent Infringement Lawsuit<a id="edisons-patent-infringement-lawsuit"></a>

-In Edison’s attempt to build a DC monopoly, Edison sued Westinghouse in 1888 over patent infringements for the incandescent light bulb in an attempt to take Westinghouse<sub><</sub>’s products off the market.
+In Edison’s attempt to build a DC monopoly, Edison sued Westinghouse in 1888 over patent infringements for the incandescent light bulb in an attempt to take Westinghouse’s products off the market.

 As outlined above, lightbulb sales brought in critical revenue for future investments.
 Edison wanted to cut Westinghouse off from this critical revenue from lightbulb sales and drive him out of business this way.
 His legal strategy was to overwhelm Westinghouse with paperwork – [filing a total of 312 lawsuits against Westinghouse](https://novelhistorian.com/2021/10/04/seeing-the-light-the-last-days-of-night/) and his suppliers and friends.